alpacahq/user-docs/content/community/_index.md

 allows basic brokerage functions including submitting orders to buy/sell stocks, canceling orders, liquidating positions, and enabling and disabling your API access.
 Here is a [link to the working app in the iOS App Store](https://itunes.apple.com/us/app/alpaca-dashboard/id1448888086).

+[user-docs](https://github.com/alpacahq/user-docs) - The repository that powers the documentation for Alpaca's users.